Ruqaya Al-Ghasra

 She won medals at the 2006 Asian Games and went on to run at the 2008 Beijing Olympics and the 2009 World Championships in Athletics.

-She announced her international retirement in 2009.
-It was revealed in July 2010 that Al-Ghasra had failed an out of competition doping test and she was banned from competing for two years (between 17 September 2009 and 16 September 2011).
+Al-Ghasra announced her international retirement in 2009, although it was revealed later in July 2010 that she had failed an out of competition doping test and she was banned from competing for two years (between September 17, 2009 and September 16, 2011).

 Career

 2004 Olympic debut

 ESPN stated that Al-Ghasra "overcame the objections of fundamentalists in her village" to participate.
 She ran with a head scarf and her body fully covered.
 She finished fifth in her heat, with a time of 11.49 seconds, and did not advance.
 A time of 11.43 seconds would have enabled her to qualify for the following round.
 By 2006, she had improved her time to 11.34 seconds.

 In 2003, Al-Ghasra had won gold in the 100 metre and 200 metre races at the Arabian Championships in Lebanon.

 In 2004, prior to the Olympics, she won three silver medals, in the 60 metre, 200 metre and 400 metre races, at the Asian Indoor Championships in Iran.
 She also represented Bahrain in the 400 metre event at the World Indoor Championships in Budapest.